keidsiri/text-analyzer/README.md

 _Setting Up the "Text Analyzer" Example Project, Test-Driven Development: Part 2_

+## Testing
+Describe: wordCounter()

+Test: "It should return 1 if a passage has just one word."
+Code:
+const text = "hello";
+wordCounter(text);
+Expected Output: 1

+Test: "It should return 2 if a passage has two words."
+Code:
+const text = "hello there";
+wordCounter(text);
+Expected Output: 2

 ## Set up/installation requirement
 * Code editor required (such as Visual Studio Code) and Github account.
 * Navigate this address https://github.com/keidsiri/Portfolio into your browser or